 Vetdiet® is a part of the Legault Family business.
-We are a fourth- generation family owned and operated business that celebrated 100 years in 2019.
-We also recently celebrated 80 years of retail pet expertise.
-Additionally, Vetdiet® has over 25 years of providing lifelong pet health to millions of happy and healthy pets.
+We are a fourth-generation family owned and operated business that celebrated 100 years in 2019.
+We also recently celebrated 85 years of retail pet expertise.
+Additionally, for 30 years Vetdiet® has been providing lifelong pet health to millions of happy and healthy pets.

 Vetdiet® products are sold exclusively at Mondou.
 Please visit the Mondou store locator to find the store nearest you.

 At Vetdiet® we are passionate pet parents and we care deeply for the health and wellbeing of pets.
 We have a strong policy of not supporting activities that would cause harm to animals and do not partner with those who do.
 From time to time, we need to validate the performance of our foods or develop new nutritional benefits for pets.
 To do this, we will collect data from feeding pets, sometimes our own and sometimes from our partners.
 We always ensure that pets will never be harmed.

 We are always cautious of the impact that we make on our planet.
 We work to ensure that we are making the best decisions to benefit the planet for future generations.
 You may notice that we support responsible feeding of pets to help minimize food wastage and to help promote the health of pets.
 We believe in feeding pets appropriately, and never over formulating precious resources like protein.

 Email us at email@example.com.